OttoLaitinen/OttoLaitinen/README.md

 # Hello there!
 I am Otto 👋🏻

 In short, I design and develop software products.
-I'm currently working as a Software Engineer @zenniz.
+I'm currently working as a Software Engineer at [Zenniz](https://zenniz.com/).

 I enjoy creating and building things that people use, experience and interact with.